janawold1/2026_S_nereis_Cons_Gen/README.md

 ## Repository Structure
 Each of the markdown files included in this repository are described below, including the software and their versions used for data manipulation and analyses.
-00) Tara iti genome assembly
+- 00 Tara iti genome assembly
+- 01 Genome Repeat Annotation
-01) Illumina read QC and alignment
+- 02 Illumina read QC and alignment
-02) Population genomics with ANGSD
+- 03 SNP-based population genomics with ANGSD
-03) Structural variant discovery and genotyping
+- 04 Structural variant discovery, genotyping and population genomics
-04) Visualisation of outputs
+- 05 Visualisation of results